swig/swig/Doc/Manual/src/Fortran.md

    bind(C, name="_wrap_ADD_FP") :: ADD_FP
 ```

-The following Fortran code shows an example of:
+The Fortran code in the "funptr" example demonstrates:
 - How to pass the C function pointer to another wrapped function `do_op` that
   takes a function pointer,
 - How to translate a C function pointer into a Fortran function pointer that